vieapps/Components.WebSockets/README.md

 ### Logging

-Can be any provider that supports extension of Microsoft.Extensions.Logging (via dependency injection).
+- Can be any provider that supports extension of Microsoft.Extensions.Logging (via dependency injection).
+- Set the log's level to *Trace* to see all processing logs

 Our prefers:
 - [Microsoft.Extensions.Logging.Console](https://www.nuget.org/packages/Microsoft.Extensions.Logging.Console): live logs